concrete5cojp/concrete5-install-shell-scripts/readme.md

 ADMIN_PASS          | "t4wbSIDuQgfy" | **IMPORTANT!** This is your concrete5's admin password.
 So make sure to change it.
 SITE_NAME           | "concrete5 demo" | concrete5 site name.
 SAMPLE_DATA         | "elemental_full" | If you want to install the blank sample data, use "elemental_blank"
-MYSQL_USER          | "CLOUD9USERNAME" | You MUST change it to your cloud9 username
+MYSQL_USER          | "concrete5" | You need to create the MySQL User.
-MYSQL_PASS          | ""    | You can leave it to blank if you wish to use the default MySQL MYSQL_SERVER        | "127.0.0.1" | MySQL Server Address
+MYSQL_PASS          | "concrete5" | You need to create the MySQL Password
+MYSQL_SERVER        | "127.0.0.1" | MySQL Server Address
 MYSQL_DATABASE      | "c9" | MySQL Database Name
 CONCRETE5_DOWNLOAD  | "http://www.concrete5.org/download_file/-/view/85780/" | This is download URL of concrete5 zip file